kingjinho/notes_os/ch04.CPU_scheduling/README.md

     - `After execution, a process will be added to a queue with lower priority`
 - `Has different time-slice based on priority`
     - lower the priority, longer the time-slice

 # Interrupt handling

+## What is interrupt?

+- Notify OS when action occurs
+    - Just like event driven
+    - When I/O work completes, it notifies OS that the work is done
+    - `CTRL + C` to tell OS to stop the process while it's in infinite loop
+    - Cause error to arise when one process intrudes memory area that others occupy
+- Used to handle I/O and to protect system
+- Multiple interrupts can occur at the same time
+    - interrupt vector

+## Synchronous and Asynchronous interrupt

+- Synchronous Interrupt
+    - Caused by Command
+    - Errors from program(overflow, underflow)
+    - intentional stoppage of a process(CTRL + C)
+    - Interrupt from peripherals(I/O)
+    - Interrupt from arithmetic (A/0)
+- Asynchronous Interrupt
+    - Hardware related interrupt(read HDD failure, Memory issue)

+## What OS handles interrupt

+- Simple
+- How to handle interrupt is also predefined, because
+    - `Interrupt consists of interrupt number(IRQ) and function(interrupt handler) as a key-value pair`
+- Predefined action can also be customizable

+- `Flow`
+    - a running process causes interrupt(s)
+    - Process is in suspend and save current context temporarily for restart
+    - Interrupt controller starts running
+        - determine what interrupt(s) to handle based on priority
+        - Higher the sooner
+    - invoke interrupt handler(function) predefined from interrupt vector
+    - After interrupt handler, process either continues or terminates

+## Interrupt and dual mode

+## Dual Mode
+- OS moves between user mode and kernel mode to execute task
+    - User process use system call to execute task(I/O), then User process goes to wait
+    - Kernel process is now in charge of executing the request
+        - `How? through API`

+## Why dual mode?
+- To protect resource if user process access resource directly

+## Two possible ways from user mode to kernel mode
+- Use API(system call)
+- Through interrupt